-Funnily enough, in my searching for the “why” behind this seemingly paradoxical reaction to magnesium glycinate, it linked right back to the research I had been doing on autism — the whole reason I had ended up identifying the reaction in the first place.
+Funnily enough, in my searching for the “why” behind this seemingly paradoxical reaction to magnesium glycinate, it linked right back to the research I had been doing on the brain just a few days prior.

 It felt like a too-perfect-to-be-coincidental moment.